TripAdvisor

 Mountain hiking needs a great deal of endurance and strength, both of which may be acquired by regular exercise.
 To prepare yourself for this trekking adventure, we strongly advise you to exercise frequently, go hiking, run, or go to the gym.
 Walking, running, swimming, and cycling four to five times a week will help your body adapt to regulate its breathing.
 To prepare for Manaslu Tsum Valley Trekking, you can hike for 5 to 7 hours on local routes or small hillsides with minimum breaks.
 To prepare for this trek, there are several things you should consider, including your physical fitness, gear, and logistics.

-• Physical Fitness: The Manaslu Tsum Trek is a strenuous trek, and it's essential to be in good physical shape to enjoy the experience.
+• Physical Fitness: The Manaslu Tsum Trek is strenuous, and it's essential to be in good physical shape to enjoy the experience.
 The trek involves hiking for several hours each day, often on steep and rocky terrain, at high altitudes.
 To prepare for this, you should start training at least several months in advance.
 This should include cardio exercises such as running, cycling, or swimming, as well as strength training to build up your legs and core.

 • Gear: You will need a good quality backpack, comfortable hiking boots, appropriate clothing, and a wide range of other gear, including a sleeping bag, camping equipment, a stove, headlamp, sunglasses, sunscreen, hat, and gloves, just to mention a few.
 Make sure to have enough gear or you can also rent it in Kathmandu.